-We suggest concrete septic tank covers because they are durable and strong.
-These manhole covers will last for years, and they can support heavy weights without cracking or breaking.
-Of course, the added weight makes installation more expensive and difficult.
-It also may be more difficult to access the septic system through a concrete septic tank cover, but the additional durability is worth the trouble.
+We recommend concrete septic tank covers, installed by a professional plumber.
+Concrete septic tank covers are durable and strong.
+These manhole covers will last for years, and can support heavy weights without cracking or breaking.
+Of course, the added weight of the concrete makes installation more expensive and difficult.
+It also may be more difficult to access the system through a concrete septic tank cover, but the additional durability is worth the trouble.

 Alternatives include steel and plastic septic tank covers, which each may allow easier access and simpler installation, but they are less durable and have other flaws.
 Steel manhole covers are liable to rust, and plastic covers may crack easily.

 No matter what kind of septic tank cover you install, we suggest adding a decorative element on top of the cover.
 These are added for both aesthetic and practical purposes.

 Septic tank covers are often buried, or at least hard to see, below the surrounding grass or brush.
 If your septic tank cover is below the surface, you need to avoid tripping on it or running it over with a lawn mower.
 You may want to place a planter or birdbath atop the septic tank cover as a marker.

 You can also buy special decorative septic tank covers.
 Many are designed to look like large rocks.
 They are particularly useful for covering large, bulbous plastic septic tank covers.
 They can also hide the above-ground venting systems for some septic systems or cover up a big concrete manhole cover in your yard.

 Take care when choosing a septic tank cover.
 The best access point for a septic system is a concrete cover with an additional decorative planter or fake rock.